Memorix101/space_invaders_project/experimental/xbox_space_invaders/README.md

 ### Current issue
 - SDL_Mixer not implemented -> No sound, maybe use XAudio instead
-- Collision hitboxe issues -> maybe bullet without print or collision size is incorrect for bullet and/or player
+- Collision hitbox issues -> maybe bullet without print or collision size is incorrect for bullet and/or player

 ## Note: This is experimental and broken !!!